 Professionals recommend the vibrator style to get the best results.
 They also suggest using a “double spray” method, where you layer one coat in a consistent pattern and direction, then another in the opposite direction after drying.

 You can use a brush for painting along the edges or in hard-to-get spots, but pros do not recommend it as a tool for covering the entire area.
 This edgework is known as “cutting in” and, for most of these projects, it’s best to cut in 2-3 inches.
 Be sure not to put too much pressure on your brush or over-saturate the stipple.
+Ask your paint store professionals for the best brushes for cutting in, as some brushes will put paint on the walls, which will then need touch-ups.

 Other Tools & Materials Needed